Frequently Asked Questions

 Does the EFCA have any authority over PV?

 While PV is a self-governing body responsible only to Jesus Christ as its Head, it also recognizes the advantages of mutual counsel and cooperation with other Evangelical Free Churches and voluntarily agrees to affiliate with and support the Evangelical Free Church of America.

 How is the Pleasant Valley Church Governance Board structured?

-The Governance Board consists of the Senior Pastor and eight voting members (four elders and four non-elders).
-Each Governance Board member serves for four years, terms are scheduled so that two members rotate off the Board each year.
-Several months before the annual business meeting, the Board asks the church membership for nominations to the Board.
-The Board considers the nominees, asking them to complete a detailed application and interview.
-The Board then recommends their choices to the chuch membership at the annual business meeting for their affirmation.
+The Governance Board consists of the Senior Pastor and eight voting members (at least four elders).
+Each Governance Board member serves for four years; terms are scheduled so that two members rotate off the Board each year.
+Several months before the new fiscal year begins, the Board asks the church membership for nominations to the Board.
+The Board considers the nominees, and invites them into a detailed selection process.
+The Board then recommends their choices to the church membership for their affirmation.
 The Board votes each year to elect a Chairman.
 A non-voting secretary is appointed to the Board.